-Research is a mandatory function of MSA and research projects are conducted to help resolve perceived or real problems in the production and processing of mohair.
-They are conducted scientifically under the auspices of the Research Committee of MSA and with the full participation of Onderstepoort Veterinary Institute, Grootfontein Agricultural Institute at Middelburg, the CSIR in Port Elizabeth, the University of Stellenbosch or the Agricultural Research Council of South Africa.
+Research is a mandatory function of Mohair SA and research projects are conducted to help resolve perceived or real problems in the production and processing of mohair.
+They are conducted scientifically under the auspices of the Research Committee of Mohair SA and with the full participation of Onderstepoort Veterinary Institute, Grootfontein Agricultural Institute at Middelburg, the CSIR in Port Elizabeth, the University of Stellenbosch or the Agricultural Research Council of South Africa.

 A summary of some of the research programmes being conducted at the moment includes:

 1. A comparative study of the healthcare and wellness related properties of mohair